Remove Your Computer Is In Blocked State scam (Removal Guide) - Jan 2021 update

 If you’re ready to remove Your Computer Is In Blocked State virus, do it without delay.
 We recommend you to prepare the computer system for this task and in order to eliminate the virus properly, reboot the system into Safe Mode with Networking first.

-To remove Your Computer Is In Blocked State scam, follow these steps:
+Getting rid of Your Computer Is In Blocked State scam.
+Follow these steps

 To remove the virus that tries to deceive you, restart your PC using instructions provided below.